AyARL/UnityGUIExamples/README.md

 (31 Aug 2014)

-Shows how to capture default events of:
+Shows how to subscribe to default events of:

 - Buttons - onClick
 - Toggles - onValueChanged